-Because Rider's PBTC teacher preparation program is nationally-accredited, you should have no trouble seeking reciprocity for your teacher certification in another state if necessary.
+Because Rider's Post-Baccalaureate Teacher Certification (PBTC) program is nationallyaccredited, you should have no trouble seeking reciprocity for your teacher certification in another state if necessary.
 Of course, you will need to contact the state, apply for teacher certification, and comply with the state's specific requirements for certification.

 WHAT IF I AM ALREADY TEACHING FULL-TIME?
 The Supervised Clinical Experience in Teaching (CURR 771) is available only to candidates seeking initial teacher certification and who currently work full-time teaching.
-On-campus or site-based seminar accompany the clinical experience and emphasize the reflective development toward professionalism through sharing and analyses of how to support the learning needs of diverse students and connecting clinical experiences with content knowledge and pedagogical knowledge from prior course work.
+On-campus or site-based seminar accompany the clinical experience and emphasize the reflective development toward professionalism through sharing and analyses of supporting the learning needs of diverse students and connecting clinical experiences with content knowledge and pedagogical knowledge from prior course work.
 Candidates must apply to the Program Director (kpierce@rider.edu) for Supervised Clinical Experience in Teaching (CURR 771) by providing evidence of successful, full-time teaching experience, planning, and evaluation.
-Once the supervised clinical semester is approved by the MAT/Post-Baccalaureate program director for the upcoming semester, candidates may continue teaching within the appropriate certification area, complete the required edTPA, work with a Rider field supervisor for a semester.
+Once the supervised clinical semester is approved by the MAT/Post-Baccalaureate program director for the upcoming semester, candidates may continue teaching within the appropriate certification area, complete the required TPA, and work with a Rider field supervisor for a semester.
 CURR 771 Application